 Sensory deprivation can cause irreparable psychological damage in less than a week.
-Ironically, given that this is an interrogation tactic, one of the effects seen in sensory deprivation of little more than a single day was to sharply increase levels of suggestibility.
+70 Ironically, given that this is an interrogation tactic, one of the effects seen in sensory deprivation of little more than a single day was to sharply increase levels of suggestibility.
 Professor Ian Robbins, a clinical psychologist at St George's Hospital in London who has studied the effects of sensory deprivation, has noted that "the evidence that is accumulated in

-&lt;sup>66 "No-touch torture" relies on the two pillars of extreme sensory deprivation - inflicted by prolonged isolation, hooding, manipulation of light and dark, heat and cold, noise and silence -- and self-inflicted pain, which can be caused by stress positions, sleep deprivation, extended shackling, or being forced to hold heavy objects.
+66 "No-touch torture" relies on the two pillars of extreme sensory deprivation - inflicted by prolonged isolation, hooding, manipulation of light and dark, heat and cold, noise and silence -- and self-inflicted pain, which can be caused by stress positions, sleep deprivation, extended shackling, or being forced to hold heavy objects.
 The combination causes victims to feel responsible for their own suffering, and the trauma created by the fusion of these techniques, McCoy notes, "is a hammer blow to the fundamentals of personal identity".
 See Albert McCoy, A Question of Torture: CIA interrogation from the cold war to the war on terror, Henry Holt and Company, New York, 2006, p 21-60

-&lt;sup>67 The Istanbul statement on the use and effects of solitary confinement, adopted on 9 December 2007 at the International Psychological Trauma Symposium, Istanbul, Turkey
+67 The Istanbul statement on the use and effects of solitary confinement, adopted on 9 December 2007 at the International Psychological Trauma Symposium, Istanbul, Turkey 68 Ibid those places [that use sensory deprivation] must be considered very unreliable because people will after a while start to take on board the views of their interrogators."71

-Ibid.

-&lt;sup>69 Leave no Marks, Enhanced Interrogation Techniques and the Risk of Criminality, Physicians for Human Rights and Human Rights First, 2007.
+69 Leave no Marks, Enhanced Interrogation Techniques and the Risk of Criminality, Physicians for Human Rights and Human Rights First, 2007.

-&lt;sup>70 McCoy, A Question of Torture, op cit, p 39.
+70 McCoy, A Question of Torture, op cit, p 39.